 You can sign up to offer your book by working directly with Apple.
-If you don’t know how to create digital books or if you need production help, it may be best to work with an aggregator.
-Aggregators are experts in delivering content to iBooks.
-For a fee they can correctly format and deliver your books to meet the iBooks Store specifications.
-View Apple-approved aggregators.
+If you don’t know how to create digital books or if you need production help, it may be best to work with an Apple-approved aggregator.
+Aggregators are experts in delivering content to the iBooks Store.
+For a fee they can correctly format and deliver your books to meet iBooks Store specifications.

 Do I need an International Standard Book Number (ISBN)?

-No, an ISBN is not required but recommended for any book you are offering on iBooks.
+No, an ISBN is recommended but not required for any book you are offering on the iBooks Store.
 An ISBN uniquely identifies the book and its current edition, and helps you to ensure that you are marketing the right book.
-The ISBN is also required for reporting your book’s sales to the industry reporting agencies and charting organizations.
+The ISBN is also required for reporting your book's sales to industry reporting agencies and charting organizations.

 How do customers access the iBooks Store?

-I cannot find the answer to my question.
+I can’t find the answer to my question.
 Where can I get additional help?

 - Send an email to firstname.lastname@example.org.

-Contact the iBooks Support team by phone, Monday through Friday from 7 a.m. to 5 p.m.
+If you have an Apple ID enabled for iTunes Connect, you can contact the iBooks Publisher Support team by phone, Monday through Friday from 7 a.m. to 5 p.m.
 (PT).
-Local phone support is availabie in English in the countries listed below.
+Local phone support is available in English in the countries listed below.